gkapfham/pyohio2021-presentation/slides.md

 <!--

-What you see on the screen now is what would appear in your terminal window if you typed "workknow download --help".
+This is what would appear in your terminal window if you typed "workknow download --help".
 It is important to stress that:

 <br>